-As of December 31, 2016, we owned or controlled 49 correctional and detention facilities, three of which we leased to third-party operators, and owned or controlled 25 residential reentry facilities, five of which we leased to third-party operators, in 18 states and the District of Columbia.
-Additionally, we managed 11 correctional and detention facilities owned by government agencies.
+As of December 31, 2017, we owned and managed 70 correctional, detention, and residential reentry facilities, and managed an additional seven correctional and detention facilities owned by our government partners.
+In addition, as of December 31, 2017, we owned 12 properties leased to third parties and used by government agencies.
 We also owned two corporate office buildings.
 Owned and managed facilities include facilities placed into service that we own or control via a long-term lease and manage.
-Managed-only facilities include facilities we manage that are owned by a third party.
-The following table sets forth all of the facilities that, as of December 31, 2016, we (i) owned and managed, (ii) owned, but were leased to another operator, and (iii) managed but are owned by a government authority.
+Managed-only facilities include facilities we manage that are owned by a government authority.
+The following table sets forth all of the facilities that, as of December 31, 2017, we (i) owned and managed, (ii) owned, but were leased to a third party, and (iii) managed but are owned by a government authority.
 The table includes certain information regarding each facility, including the term of the primary customer contract related to such facility, or, in the case of facilities we owned but leased to a third-party operator, the term of such lease.